MLHale/nebraska-gencyber-modules/hands_on_iot_little_bits_ifttt_app/README.md

-# Hands-on IoT: Littlebits IFTTT
+# Web services and IoT using Littlebits and IFTTT
 ### Cybersecurity First Principles in this lesson

 * __Abstraction__: An abstraction is a representation of an object or concept.
 It could be something such as a door, a speedometer, or a data structure in computer science.
 Abstraction decouples the design from the implementation.
 The gauges in an automobile are an abstraction of the performance of a car.
 A map is an abstraction of the earth.